rcsb/py-rcsb_app_file/README.md

 The list directory endpoint is found at '/list-dir'.

-To skip endpoints and forward a server-side chunk or file from Python, use functions by the same names in various Utility.py files.
+To skip endpoints and forward a server-side chunk or file from Python, use functions by the same names in various Utility or Provider files.

 # Uploads and downloads